David Baltimore: Public policy

-In the span of his career, Baltimore profoundly impacted national science policy debates, including the AIDS epidemic and recombinant DNA research.
+In the span of his career, Baltimore profoundly influenced national science policy debates, including the AIDS epidemic and recombinant DNA research.
 His efforts to organize the Asilomar Conference on Recombinant DNA were key to creating consensus within scientific and policy spheres.

 In recent years, Baltimore joined with other scientists to call for a worldwide moratorium on use of a new genome-editing technique to alter inheritable human DNA.
 A key step enabling researchers to slice up any DNA sequence they choose was developed by Emmanuelle Charpentier, then at Umea University in Sweden, and Jennifer A. Doudna of the University of California, Berkeley.
 Reminiscent of the Asilomar conference on recombinant DNA in 1975, those involved want both scientists and the public to be more aware of the ethical issues and risks involved with new techniques for genome modification.

 An early spokesperson for federal funding for AIDS research, Baltimore co-chaired the 1986 National Academy of Sciences committee on a National Strategy for AIDS.
 In 1986, he and Sheldon M. Wolff were invited by the National Academy of Sciences and the Institute of Medicine to coauthor an independent report: Confronting AIDS (1986), in which they called for a $1 billion research program for HIV/AIDS.
 As of 1996 he was appointed head of the National Institutes of Health (NIH) AIDS Vaccine Research Committee (AVRC).